rgx-org/issue-tracker/Known_issues.md

 * Archer, Rogue, and Sage jobs are disabled.
 * Bows are not yet usable.

+## Regional
+* The UK and SG servers connect to the US for database calls.
+This makes initial login take a long time and act a little buggy, but after loading in, you should be fine.
+* Please do not attempt to login to multiple regional servers at once right now.
+You will be forcefully kicked to protect your account state, and it may prevent you from logging in properly.
+  * If this happens, tell ckx in IRC.
+  * Improvements to the regional system are underway.

 ## General
 * Sometimes you warp to the wrong place (esp on F15?).
 Workaround with `@unstuck`
 * There's no timer on logging out (intentional for testing).